 Kansas City Cheesy Corn

 I already made Philly Tomato Pie for the Philadelphia Eagles.
 Now that isn’t pie like you or I think of pie (unless you’re already in the know!)
 It’s like a big pizza without the Mozzarella.
-You might think you’re gonna miss that cheese but you won’t.
+You might think you’re gonna miss that cheese, but you won’t.
 Trust me on this – it’s fabulous!
+But back to KC!

 About Kansas City Cheesy Corn:

-I grew up in Iowa so it stands to reason I love corn.
-I know peeps argue over who grows the best corn but there’s nothing like taking a little cruise down a gravel road and stopping at a pick-your-own plot or stopping at a stand of a farmer who has picked it for you that day!
+I grew up in Iowa, so it stands to reason I love corn.
+I know peeps argue over who grows the best corn, but there’s nothing like taking a little cruise down a gravel road and stopping at a pick-your-own plot or at the stand of a farmer who has picked it for you that day!
 But you won’t need summer corn for this recipe – almost any old corn can stand in.

-It stands to reason, though, I have a lot of corn recipes on my site (use the search bar or click on “corn” in the tags at the bottom of the page, but Kansas City Cheesy Corn has got to be the king of them all.
+It stands to reason, though, I have a lot of corn recipes on my site (use the search bar or click on “corn” in the tags at the bottom of the page), but Kansas City Cheesy Corn has got to be the king of them all.
 It is so rich, so decadent that it’s almost hard to describe in words.
-While some describe it as macaroni and cheese with corn instead of noodles, that doesn’t do this cheesy, porky deliciousness justice.
+While some say it’s like macaroni and cheese with corn instead of noodles, that doesn’t do this cheesy, porky deliciousness justice.

 Instant Pot Brisket Burnt Ends with Cheesy Corn